mikron-ia/rpg-hub-frontend-static/README.md

 This version of frontend is being written in PHP with Silex.
 Data to display in the frontend is retrieved from API provided by backend.

-Due to current need that is driving this development, architecture is heavily biased towards 7th Sea system (a creation of John Wick, originally published by Alderac Entertainment Group).
-No copyrighted terms are in use, though.
+Due to current need that is driving this development, architecture is heavily biased towards one system.
 The styling and architecture will be made more universal with future development.

 ## Installation guide
 1. Clone the project via `git clone` with correct address to a desired directory of a web server